Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 Self(ids)
 ```

 The new approach avoids the sort entirely.
-For a component key containing N IDs, the old path does `O(log N)` for the contains check, then `O(N log N)` for the sort.
-The new path does `O(N)` for the contains check and `O(N)` for the merge.
+For a component key containing N IDs, the old path allocated a clone, pushed, then paid `O(N log N)` for the sort plus an `O(N)` dedup — unconditionally, even when the component was already present.
+The new path pays `O(N)` for the `contains` check and, only when the component is genuinely new, another `O(N)` for the merge; the already-present case short-circuits to a clone.
 The improvement grows with the archetype key size.

 `without` is simpler.
 It filters out the given ID and collects the rest: